 Solve Problems

-Positive relationships are important for another outcome that is often a byproduct of planning sessions, and that is problem-solving.
-We have often seen representatives from different agencies work out solutions to problems while sitting around the same table.
+Positive relationships are essential for another outcome that is often a byproduct of planning sessions, and that is problem-solving.
+We have frequently seen representatives from different agencies work out solutions to problems while sitting around the same table.
 For example, we have seen space swaps (“I didn’t know you needed more space.
 We have an underutilized training room that we can spare.”) and security solutions (“Would it be possible to move the door over there and install a camera here to resolve your security concern?”)
-Often, the problems that get resolved are not the primary focus of the larger planning session, but by getting everyone in the same room and talking, magic happens.
-These smaller victories enhance the overall success of the planning session.
-The important thing is to be as open and transparent as appropriate, and come to the sessions with a desire to work together.
-If you have a problem that you are stuck in trying to resolve, perhaps consider bringing a stakeholder into the conversation.
-Their unique perspective may be exactly what you need.

 Generate Buy-In

-Not all planning sessions require buy-in from all stakeholders, but there are often key working relationships and planning sessions that benefit greatly from such buy-in.
-And involving stakeholders in the process helps build group consensus and promotes buy-in.
-When people feel heard, respected, engaged, and when they understand their stake better, this leads to acceptance.
-When affected organizations have advance notice about your plans and the “why” behind your plans, they are much more likely to accept and support the plans – and to not put up roadblocks.
+When affected organizations have advance notice about your plans and the “why” behind them, they are much more likely to accept and support them and not put up roadblocks.
 The planning sessions can also provide the forum to help stakeholders see the benefit of a particular action you plan to take (e.g., “By building a larger sallyport and relocating the cellblock, you will be able to bring larger passenger vans into a secure area with direct, secure access into the courthouse.”)

 Give Stakeholders a Seat at the Table

-stakeholder, n. “valued partner”
+Stakeholder, n. “valued partner”

 When we see stakeholders as valued partners who are welcome at the table, the spirit of collaboration can flourish.